yashsinha1611/sfdocs_Build_AI/docs/Integrations/tripwire.md

 ```

-If Tripwire reports has to be Triggered automatically once in day, user can add cron job for it
+If Tripwire reports has to be Triggered automatically once in day, user can add cron job for it.

 ```
 0 0 * * * tripwire --check